-The lidar's azimuthal position is defined in Figure 3.
+Lidar azimuthal position is defined in Figure 3.
 Lidar azimuthal position (top view).

 - By default, the lidar rotates clockwise in the top view.
-To select counterclockwise rotation, use either Web Control or PTC commands. - Y-axis corresponds to 0°. - Each laser channel has an intrinsic azimuth offset.
+To select counterclockwise rotation, use either web control or PTC commands. - Y-axis corresponds to 0°. - Each laser channel has an intrinsic azimuth offset.
 Channel 42 is selected to define the lidar's azimuthal position.